Whose side are insurance adjusters on? They seem nice, but beware. They’re wolves in sheep’s clothing.

-If the other insurance company calls you, call a lawyer instead.
+If the other insurance company calls you, call a personal injury lawyer instead.

 No matter how they present it to you, you do not have to speak to them.
 If you do speak to them – many times they want a recorded statement – you should only do so if you have an attorney who participates in the call or meeting with you.

 This appears a little more intimidating.
 But, their attorney has no more authority than their claims adjusters.
-The insurance company may use an attorney to put a little more fear in you.
+The insurance company may use their lawyer to put a little more fear in you.

 Sometimes, if the insurance company doesn’t have a local claims office, they’ll hire a local attorney instead.

-Again, you don’t need to worry if an attorney calls you.
+Again, you don’t need to worry if a lawyer calls you.
 And just like you would with a claims adjuster, don’t talk to them on your own.

 Their mission is the same – to find out what not to pay for.